In this activity, students observe how rubber bands deteriorate, developing cracks or pits, in locations with different ozone levels.

 RESULTS: Data can take many forms, but it all needs to be clearly shown to the reader.
 You may use drawings, tables, or graphs, depending on what you are trying to show, but all have to be very well labeled, with titles and all units shown.
 You must also write in paragraph form what you found.
 This is where you draw the reader's attention to the most important or useful parts of your data.
 We will discuss these issues further in class.

 DISCUSSION AND CONCLUSION: This is the heart of the lab!
 Plan to spend LOTS of time on this section!
 This section should be written in paragraph form, not in a list.
 There are several parts to a good discussion section:

-d.
-Discuss sources of error: These are things that you couldn't control—faulty equipment, limits on time or resources, other things you didn't plan on.
-Don't cop-out by just reporting that you messed up.
+- Discuss sources of error: These are things that you couldn't control—faulty equipment, limits on time or resources, other things you didn't plan on.
+Don't just report that you messed up.

 - If I wanted to pursue this research, what would you recommend that I do next?
 Leave me with a sense of where the research would go from here.

 Ozone is present in the air that surrounds us.
 It is formed when hydrocarbons (HCs) and nitrogen oxides (NOx) from forests, industries, and automobile exhaust react with heat and sunlight.
 This tropospheric ozone is often called "bad" ozone because it damages living tissue.